orionanseaweed/orionanseaweed.github.io/_posts/2024-08-16-Dyson-Sphere.md

 As Dyson mentioned in his report, Malthus principles talk about the growth of population, which is increasing at a potentially exponential rate, while resources and energy are only increasing in an arithmetic progression.

 It's led to the Malthusian catastrophe: famine and war, resulting in poverty and depopulation.
-Dyson pointed out that
+Dyson pointed out that:

 <ul>
     <li>